Instrument flying cockpit view

 Increased Utility

-Complete more flights on schedule, regardless of weather conditions
+Complete more flights regardless of less than ideal weather conditions

 Enhanced Safety